If you spend a lot of time online then the web browser might be the most used application on your computer.

 If Google Chrome is your preferred browser and you have already set it to be your default browser, then you would probably like to see a Google Chrome icon on your desktop so that you can open Google Chrome and start visiting your favorite websites.

 How to Put a Chrome Shortcut on Your Desktop (Guide with Pictures)

 The steps in this article are going to show you how to place a shortcut for the Google Chrome Web browser on your Windows 7 Desktop. you can then double-click that shortcut to launch the Chrome browser.

 You can read our how to create a shortcut on Windows 7 article for more information about creating shortcuts in Windows.

 This guide will assume that you have already downloaded and installed the Chrome browser.
 If not, then you can go here to download it.

-- Click the Start button at the bottom-left corner of your screen.
+Click the Start button at the bottom-left corner of your screen.

-- Click inside the search field at the bottom of the Start menu, then type chrome into the field.
+Click inside the search field at the bottom of the Start menu, then type chrome into the field.